ente-io/ente/docs/docs/auth/migration-guides/steam/index.md

 > [!WARNING]
 >
 > Steam Authenticator code is only supported after auth-v3.0.3, check the app's
-> version number before migration
+> version number before migration.

 One way to migrate is to
 [use this tool by dyc3](https://github.com/dyc3/steamguard-cli/releases/latest)